Broadband and Internet outages

 Reducing the impact of outages

-It might be time to change providers
+It might be time to upgrade broadband providers

 FAQs